Performance Skills 4 (9714.5)

 Whitehead, C. (2012).
 The School for Wives (Review) in The Age 14.9.12 Retrieved on 1.10.14 from http://www.theage.com.au/entertainment/theatre/the-school-for-wives-20120913-25usv.html

 Worthen, W. B. (2000).
 Moliere.
 In The Harcourt Brace Anthology of Drama (3rd Edition).
 Boston, MA: Thomson/Heinle, (pages 432 – 439).

 Students are required to purchase the following texts;

 Keefe, J., & Murray S. (eds.)
 (2007) Physical theatres: A critical reader.
 Routledge.

 Marshall, L. (2008) The body speaks (2nd Ed).
 Bloomsbury Methuen Drama.

-It is advised that students attend every lecture to sucessfully complete the unit.
+It is advised that students attend all sessions to sucessfully complete the unit.

 Required IT skills

 Students will need access to the student management system Canvas